jrbcruz/HTMLParser/README.md

 3) Compile lexical analyzer with Flex with the following command: **flex lexer.l**
 4) Compile parser with Bison with the following command: **bison -d parser.y**
 5) Compile lexical analyzer and parser together to produce executable file with the following command: **gcc lex.yy.c parser.tab.c -o parser.exe**

+# Instructions on how to test programs using the Unity testing library
+1)